ArchiveTeam/warrior4-vm/README.md

 | Name | Host address | Host port | VM address | VM port |
 | ---- | ------------ | --------- | ------------- | ---------- |
 | Web Interface | 127.0.0.1 | 8001 | | 8001 |

+## Frequently asked questions

+**Q. How do I get my keyboard or mouse untrapped in the virtual machine window?**

+A. On VirtualBox, press the right-side Alt key.

+**Q. I run a Docker container and a VM.
+If I log in to the container and log in to the VM, why are the environments vastly different?**

+A. This VM does not directly run what is listed in the Dockerfile.
+The VM actually is an operating system shell that runs and manages Docker containers (which uses the images genereated by the Dockerfile).

+Technically, this VM can run any Docker container at all!

+**Q. What is the purpose of the VM if I can run Docker myself?**

+A. If you rather run the Docker containers yourself, you may do so.
+The purpose of the VM is to ensure that users get a consistent environment that is difficult for users to accidentally misconfigure.

+**Q. How do I log in (for troubleshooting/debugging)?**

+A. Use the LeftAlt+RightArrow and LeftAlt+LeftArrow keys to switch terminals.
+The login screen will tell you the password.

+Logging files are placed in `/var/log/`.

+Note that you are logged into the VM OS, not the Docker container.
+Use the Docker tool to log in to the `warrior` container as needed.
+The container user is `warrior`.
+Project download data stored in `/data/`.

 ## Developer